Portfolio till 31 December 2019

-The individual exposures are located in 45 countries, with significant concentrations in Italy, the United Kingdom and the USA.
-The share of the overall portfolio attributable to these three countries showed a further increase to around 74% of the portfolio as a whole.
+The individual exposures are located in 42 countries, with significant concentrations in the United Kingdom, Italy and the USA.
+The share of the portfolio attributable to these three countries is now around 71%.
+Since the portfolio was taken over, the number of countries in which FMS-WM still holds exposures has been reduced by 24.

 Commercial Real Estate